 - Whole Chicken (Bone-In, Skinless): I always go with a whole chicken cut into pieces, skin removed.
 Still, leaving the bone in keeps the meat tender and adds richness to the sauce.

-How to Make Spanish Garlic Chicken
+How to Make Pollo al Ajillo

 You can find the complete printable recipe with measurements below, but for now, here's a quick overview of how it goes: